sched-ext/scx/OVERVIEW.md

 Yet another interesting use case is the scx_flatcg scheduler, which provides a flattened hierarchical vtree for cgroups.
-This scheduler does not account for thundering herd problems among cgroups, and therefore may not be suitable for inclusion in CFS.
-However, in a simple benchmark using [wrk](https://github.com/wg/wrk) on apache serving a CGI script calculating sha1sum of a small file, it outperformed CFS by ~3% with CPU controller disabled and by ~10% with two apache instances competing with 2:1 weight ratio nested four level deep.
+This scheduler does not account for thundering herd problems among cgroups, and therefore may not be suitable for inclusion in EEVDF.
+However, in a simple benchmark using [wrk](https://github.com/wg/wrk) on apache serving a CGI script calculating sha1sum of a small file, it outperformed EEVDF by ~3% with CPU controller disabled and by ~10% with two apache instances competing with 2:1 weight ratio nested four level deep.